The IXPE and multifrequency polarimetric view of the extreme blazars 1ES 1101-232 and RGB J0710+591: Introduction

 High synchrotron peaked (HSP) blazars, where the synchrotron component peaks in the X-ray band and the high-energy component reaches TeV energies, are particularly interesting for studies of particle acceleration mechanism(s).
-Their intense X-ray emission allows one to probe in detail the dynamics of the emitting particles, and to track the main processes at work (e.g. acceleration, cooling).
+Their intense X-ray emission allows one to probe in detail the dynamics of the emitting particles, and to track the main processes at work (e.g. acceleration, cooling) at the rapidly-evolving high energy tail of the electron energy distribution.
+Indeed, due to the short cooling length of electrons emitting at these energies, their emission can be used to probe the regions in the vicinity of the acceleration site.
 In particular, it has been anticipated that the properties of the polarization in this band could be exploited to discriminate among the potential acceleration mechanisms at work \citep{tavecchio21}.
-Indeed, the highly successful {\it IXPE} observations of a handful of HSP strongly support shock as the main actor in the acceleration process \citep{liodakis22} and make possible for the first time a physical description of the emission region(s).
-In particular, the common trend displayed by HSP is a strong frequency-dependent fraction of polarization (see e.g. review), expected by the "stratified shock'' scenario \citep{angelakis16,tavecchio18}, where, contrary to the widely adopted one-zone scheme, electrons accelerated at the shock cool within an energy-dependent distance of the downstream flow, thus experiencing a different degree of order of the magnetic field, eventually encoded in the polarization (but see \citealt{Bolis24} for an alternative view).
+Indeed, the highly successful {\it IXPE} observations of a handful of HSP strongly support shock as the main actor in the acceleration process \citep{liodakis22} and make possible for the first time a physical description of the emission region(s)\footnote{ While obtained for a specific class of sources, these results are likely valid also for other kind of astrophysical objects hosting relativistic jets}.
+In particular, the common trend displayed by HSP is a strong frequency-dependent fraction of polarization (see e.g. \citealt{Kim24}), expected by the "stratified shock'' scenario \citep{angelakis16,tavecchio18}, where, contrary to the widely adopted one-zone scheme, electrons accelerated at the shock cool within an energy-dependent distance of the downstream flow, thus experiencing a different degree of order of the magnetic field, eventually encoded in the polarization (but see \citealt{Bolis24} for an alternative view).